Braqzen/Spire-VM/README.md

 The CLI consumes the SDK and exposes an API for the following:

-- Querying or setting the balance of a user
+- Querying and setting the balance of a user
 - Validating signature recovery
 - Executing a transaction to update state, specifically:
   - Minting for a single user